 Maarten Vermeir holds a Master of Latin Literature and Linguistics from the Free University of Brussels (2011), an Advanced Master in Medieval and Renaissance Studies from the Catholic University of Leuven (2014), the International Master in European Studies (EU Project Management, European Advocacy and Policy Consultancy) from the Italian-Belgian Chamber of Commerce in collaboration with the Université Catholique de Louvain-la-Neuve (2016), a Bachelor of Laws from the Catholic University of Brussels (2004) with additional Master credits for i.a.
 European Law, International Law, Constitutional Law and Civil Law and the certificate - uniquely accepted in all EU member states - of 'European Mediator in the Practice of Justice', organized by the Association for International Arbitration and supported by the European Commission (2014).
 In the first half of 2017, he participated in the Brussels Export Manager Program of Brussels Invest & Export, the Service of Brussels Capital Region for International Trade.
 Maarten Vermeir is professionally active as European Advocate, Project Manager, European Project Consultant and Narrative Architect, specialized in European Affairs, Renaissance and Erasmus/Thomas More Studies, (Cultural) Diplomacy, Public Affairs and International Relations.

 In February 2015, he was unconditionally accepted for a Graduate Research Study/PhD at University College London, with professor Lisa Jardine as his Supervisor and with 'Erasmus Politicus' as Research Plan.
-After her passing in October 2015 and the Brexit vote in June 2016, he relocated his PhD Research to a fit University in a remaining EU member state, to the Universidad de Jaén where he is now completing his PhD in combination with his professional engagements in Brussels and throughout Europe.
+After her passing in October 2015 and the Brexit vote in June 2016, he remains looking for the best University to relocate this PhD Study to, dedicated to the memory of Professor Lisa Jardine and in combination with societal engagements throughout Europe and the World also inspired by her life and legacy.
 Through the by him developed and managed Erasmus Project/Erasmus Peace Projects he is advocating the Erasmian ideals and the by him updated Christian Humanist principles and values as common moral ground, philosophical foundation, cultural cornerstones and binding/uniting story or narrative framework of the European Union, as heart and soul of the European Dream and Project, with also great relevance and importance to the entire International Community and the United Nations.

 Since March 2019, Mr Vermeir is the Co-Founder, Vice-President, CEO and the European Project Manager of the Institute for Erasmus Peace Solutions that supports the execution of and advocacy for the Erasmus Peace Projects and Erasmus Project.
 In this capacity he was recognized and mentioned as EU Influencer by Politico Europe in its EU Influence newsletter and in the EU Influence overview on the website of Politico Europe.